satansdeer/satansdeer.github.com/content/legacy-posts/map-ai-generated-codebase-architecture/index.md

 - one boundary you want tests around before changing.

 That list is more useful than a vague feeling that the project needs a rewrite.

-## Summary

-AI coding tools are good at filling in code once the shape is clear.
-They are weaker at preserving that shape across many fast edits.

-Before you rewrite an AI-generated app, map it.
-Ask for responsibilities, inputs, outputs, and dependencies.
-Use the strain of understanding as a signal.
-Then turn the map into a small refactor queue and work through it one boundary at a time.